portworx/scripts/px_metrics_dump_export/README.md

-1) Generate Prometheus TSDB dump from Prometheus [To be done at customer Prometheus]
+1) Generate Prometheus TSDB dump from Prometheus [To be done at Prometheus]

 - Execute into Prometheus Pod
 - Generate Prometheus TSDB dump using below promtool command